Sion1225/RoBERTa_based_VAD_Recognition_Model/README.md

-# Assinging VAD scores BERT
-## A model based on BERT for assigning VAD scores to sentences.
+# A model based on BERT for assigning VAD scores to sentences.

 ### *Editing...